Simplifying Traffic Anomaly Detection with Video Foundation Models: Methodology

 \section{Methodology}

-We fine-tune multiple ViT-based Video Foundation Models (ViFMs) for TAD and evaluate their performance against recent specialized TAD methods.
-We follow the encoder-only design and attach a single linear classification head to the output of the final encoder layer.
+We fine-tune multiple Video Foundation Models (ViFMs) for TAD.
+We follow the encoder-only design and attach a single linear layer as a classification head to the output of the encoder.
 This minimal design ensures that performance primarily reflects the effectiveness of the ViFM backbone in capturing patterns relevant for traffic anomaly detection.

+Given a video input \( X_t \in \mathbb{R}^{T \times H \times W \times 3} \) at time \(t\), we extract spatio-temporal feature vector \( F_t \in \mathbb{R}^E \) using the encoder (ViFM), where \(T\), \(H\), and \(W\) are the number of frames, height, and width, and \(E\) is the feature dimension.
+Then, a linear layer maps \( F_t \) to classification logits \( L_t \in \mathbb{R}^{C} \), with \( C = 2 \).
+We fine-tune using cross-entropy loss and apply softmax during inference to obtain anomaly class probability as the anomaly score, which can then be binarized with a decision threshold (typically 0.5).
+More details in~\cref{sup:sec:implementation}.

-We investigate (i) whether a simple Video ViT model, pre-trained at scale, can achieve state-of-the-art performance on TAD, (ii) whether better general ViFMs are also better for TAD, and what type of pre-training is more effective (iii) and, finally, whether small-scale domain-adaptive pre-training (DAPT) is feasible and effective for adapting Video ViTs to the driving domain.
+We investigate (i) whether a simple Video ViT model, pre-trained at scale, can achieve state-of-the-art performance on TAD, (ii) whether better ViFMs for general video recognition are also better for TAD, and what type of pre-training is more effective, and, finally, (iii) whether small-scale domain-adaptive pre-training (DAPT) is feasible and effective for adapting Video ViTs to the driving domain.